platformsh/legacy-cli/README.md

   Start a new shell before continuing.

 * Optionally, enable auto-completion.
-Add these lines to your shell configuration file:
+Add these lines to your [shell configuration file](#shell-configuration-file):

         # Platform.sh CLI configuration
         PLATFORMSH_CONF=~/.composer/vendor/platformsh/cli/platform.rc
         [ -f "$PLATFORMSH_CONF" ] && . "$PLATFORMSH_CONF"

+#### Shell configuration file
-<sup>*</sup> Your 'shell configuration file' might be in any of the following
+Your 'shell configuration file' might be in any of the following
 locations:

 * `~/.bashrc` (common in Linux)